 3M scientists and researchers are exploring a new world at the nanometer level, where materials exhibit unique physical, chemical, and biological properties.
 These unusual properties are already being exploited in our hard coatings, dental restoratives, and brightness-enhancing optical films.
 Many 3M technology platforms, including adhesives, advanced composites, wound management, ceramics and electronic materials are being influenced by the emergence of nano-sized particles.

 After sixty five years of exploring uses for nonwoven materials, 3M is still finding new ways to refine and apply them.
 In health care, medical tapes improve comfort for patients.
 In industrial settings, respirators help protect employee health.
+In homes, HVAC filters help remove particulates from the air.
 In workshops, abrasives improve product finish and performance.
 In automotive, insulators make cars quieter and more efficient.
 Thanks to 3M's expertise in advanced materials and sophisticated manufacturing technologies, new nonwoven materials are being developed for use in transportation, filtration, health care, industrial, and consumer products.

 Porous materials and membranes show up in thousands of 3M products, including respirators, filters, fuel cells, transdermal patches, and wound dressings.
 3M manufactures membranes and other porous structures engineered to perform in a wide range of applications.
 In addition these materials can be chemically modified to enhance contaminant capture, improve selectivity, and optimize capacity.
 Today, 3M technology ensures that water, air and other fluids can be processed to achieve the required fluid quality in an efficient and cost effective manner.